harumuki/thorsten-hans.com/_posts/2016-01-07-angular-quickie-local-template-variables.md

 ```
 {% endraw %}

-## Passing data to a Component’s function
+## Passing data to a Component's function

-In the sample above, I’m using a simple app component with no logic
+In the sample above, I'm using a simple app component with no logic

 ```typescript
 import { Component } from '@angular/core';